fbpx Skip to main content

 Understanding the Science of Galvanic Corrosion

 To comprehend the importance of zincs/sacrificial anodes, we must first understand the process of galvanic corrosion.
 When two dissimilar metals are immersed in an electrolyte, such as saltwater, they create a galvanic cell.
 This cell causes electrons to flow from the more reactive metal (the anode) to the less reactive metal (the cathode), resulting in the corrosion of the anode.
-In a boat, this can lead to severe damage to critical components if left unchecked.
+If left unchecked, this can lead to severe damage to critical components.

 The Role of Zincs in Galvanic Corrosion